 If you need emergency assistance, dial 111.
 All these calls are free.

 As in many countries dominated by natural beauty and driven by outdoor adventures, the environment itself poses the most common safety concerns.
 Weather changes often in New Zealand and can be severe.
 Terrain can also be quite challenging.
 Always check the recommended fitness level with a Department of Conservation (DOC) site before starting any outdoor adventure.

 Again, common sense should guide your actions.
 Always tell someone where you’re going before heading out for challenging day hikes or multi-day adventures, and make sure to pack enough food and gear to account for variable weather and other unexpected events.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great New Zealand adventure!
+Explore all our New Zealand tours here, and we hope this guide will be enlightening as you plan your next great adventure!